awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-aps-workspace.md

 ### Fn::GetAtt<a name="aws-resource-aps-workspace-return-values-fn--getatt"></a>

- When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the resource name\.
+The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.
+The following are the available attributes and sample return values\.

+For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.

 #### <a name="aws-resource-aps-workspace-return-values-fn--getatt-fn--getatt"></a>